 One final tip on 2FA, if your second factor is to receive a code in the form of a message, disable the option to see message contents on your lock screen!
 Otherwise, an attacker won't even need to unlock your phone to have access to the code to access your online account.

 The second way to protect yourself against keyloggers and possibly brute force attacks is by using a password manager.
 Password managers work by creating a database housing all your passwords.
 Most password managers create random passwords for you, like "6Sa!90032y8wryv" (created at StrongPasswordGenerator.com).
 Passwords like this are incredibly difficult to be broken by computers and luckily for us, do not need to be remembered.
-The password manager locks our passwords away behind a single master password, and usually auto fills in the randomly generated usernames and passwords for specific apps/websites.
+The password manager locks our passwords away behind a single master password, and usually auto fills in the usernames and randomly generated passwords for specific apps/websites.
 For this reason, the master password must be extremely strong and 2FA is an absolute must.
 This leaves us with two passwords to remember, a password to your device, and a password to your online websites and apps (managed by the password manager).
-Using passphrases that work for you, and combined with the fact many phones allow for fingerprint unlock now, this shouldn't be painful to remember nor difficult in everyday practical use.
-Now that we have different, strong passphrases for all accounts and 2FA enabled, it should be almost impossible to have your accounts compromised.

 You might be asking, why don't I just use my browsers remember password function?
 Firstly, many of these passwords are not encrypted unless you encrypt your entire disk.
 Additionally, an attacker may be able to brute force your login password to your device and have access to everything, without needing to subvert a second passphrase and 2FA.
-Password managers are more convenient, offering finger print ad face unlock amongst other options.
-If you have ever tried to copy and paste a password out of a browser, you'll know how tedious it is.
+Password managers are more convenient, offering finger print and face unlock amongst other options.
 Android also allows for screen overlays, which automatically appear when the password manager detects a app or webpage with a recognized password field.
 Simply tap which password from the already narrowed down list to autofill.

 Password managers come in two flavors, cloud and offline.
 This matter is based on convenience.
 Cloud based password managers sync passwords between all your devices.
 However, as they are stored and encrypted on external servers, it does add another point of failure to the system.
 I personally use and recommend Lastpass.
 Lastpass is a cloud based solution that allows for finger print unlock, 2FA, syncing across devices and has a great record on transparency and security.
-Plus, they are cheap, and offer Yubikey as a second factor of authentication.
-A Yubikey is a physical USB key that you plug into your device or hold to your phone's NFC sensor (if your phone supports NFC).
-Another service I use is Truekey by Intel.
-Truekey expands on 2FA options.
-For instance, I use it to combine face and finger print unlock, making authentication arguably easier than a single factor authentication method such as a traditional password!
-Sadly, Truekey does not offer Yubikey, traditional text messages to your phone or a regenerating code (like as is used in Google Authenticator/Authy) as a means of a second factor, which is why I prefer Lastpass.
-Instead, Truekey uses another device on you to verify it is you that is logging in.
-Or, a verification code sent through email.
-Further, at the time of publication, Truekey doesn't play nicely with multi person teams, as only one face can be assigned to a Truekey account at a time.
-Based on your device and factor preferences though, take your pick.
 Any password manager that has a good safety and transparency record whilst having the features you want is definitely worthwhile.
 Other password managers include (but are not limited to):

 - Password Safe